Jump to topic

 Vicodin treatment is available on both the inpatient and outpatient basis.
 Inpatient Vicodin rehab includes round-the-clock medical supervision.
 Inpatient programs usually last one to three months followed by outpatient treatment.

 Outpatient treatment allows those with a Vicodin addiction to return to their home at night.
 It can be effective for those with strong personal support systems.
 Some outpatient programs begin with inpatient detox so patients begin recovery under 24-hour medical supervision.
-Medication-assisted treatment and therapy may be used as well.
+Medication-assisted treatment with buprenorphine, methadone, or other drugs may be used as well.

 Whether a person opts for inpatient or outpatient therapy, at some point he or she will transition to aftercare and sober living.
 This usually includes group and individual therapy on an ongoing basis.
 It might also include participation in a 12-step program such as Narcotics Anonymous.
 Not only do these programs help a person develop tools to help them avoid or manage addiction triggers, but they also provide support for finding work, managing finances, and more, if it’s needed.